 Consolidated

-2014 ۴

-\$ \$
+2016 \$ 2015 \$

-Assets held for sale 1,477,746 -
+Assets held for sale - 1,477,746

 Total assets held for sale (Current) 1,477,746

 During 2015, the Group established its intent to sell the owned Melbourne property and, as such, this property qualifies as an asset held for sale and therefore has been reclassified accordingly.
+The property was sold in October 2016 for \$11,106,529 resulting in a gain on disposal of \$9,628,784.

 NOTE 13.
-OTHER FINANCIAL ASSETS (CURRENT)
+OTHER FINANCIAL ASSETS (NON-CURRENT)

-The following shares and investments are carried at cost Shares in associated and controlled companies - Unlisted 2 2 The following interest in an associate is accounted for using the equity method Interest in an associate - Opera Conference Partnership - 298,740 Total other financial assets (Non-Current) 2 298,742
+The following shares and investments are carried at cost

+Shares in associated companies

+- Unlisted 2 2

+Shares in associated companies 108,811 -

+Total other financial assets (Non-Current) 108,813 2

-Opera Australia has a 40.9% interest in The Opera Conference Partnership, involved in the production of Opera performances in Australia.
+Opera Australia has a 40.0% interest in The Opera Conference Partnership, involved in the production of Opera performances in Australia.
 The Group's interest in The Opera Conference Partnership is accounted for using the equity method in the consolidated financial statements.
 The Partnership cannot distribute its profits without majority consent of the four partners.